 - Hypokalemia for amlodipine-HCTZ vs. amlodipine-perindopril vs. perindopril-HCTZ: 5.3% vs. 0.4% vs. 1.7%

 The results of this trial indicate that the combination of amlodipine with either HCTZ or perindopril is superior to perindopril plus HCTZ in reducing BP among black patients from sub-Saharan Africa with HTN.
 These are important data and will help inform drug choice for HTN among black patients.
 The effect on cardiovascular outcomes with different drug strategies would be useful to study in future trials.

 Ojji DB, Mayosi B, Francis V, et al., on behalf of the CREOLE Study Investigators.
 Comparison of Dual Therapies for Lowering Blood Pressure in Black Africans.
-N Engl J Med 2019;Mar 18:[Epub ahead of print].
+N Engl J Med 2019;380:2429-39.

 Presented by Dr. Dike Ojji at the American College of Cardiology Annual Scientific Session (ACC 2019), New Orleans, LA, March 18, 2019.

-Keywords: ACC19, ACC Annual Scientific Session, African Continental Ancestry Group, Africa South of the Sahara, Amlodipine, Antihypertensive Agents, Blood Pressure, Blood Pressure Monitoring, Ambulatory, Drug Therapy, Combination, Hydrochlorothiazide, Hypertension, Hyperkalemia, Metabolic Syndrome X, Perindopril, Primary Prevention
+Keywords: ACC19, ACC Annual Scientific Session, African Continental Ancestry Group, Africa South of the Sahara, Amlodipine, Antihypertensive Agents, Blood Pressure, Blood Pressure Monitoring, Ambulatory, Drug Therapy, Combination, Hydrochlorothiazide, Hypertension, Hyperkalemia, Metabolic Syndrome, Perindopril, Primary Prevention

 < Back to Listings